matt-russo/pixelsynth-sw/README.md

 ### Functionality/Layout
 * move control panel to separate (non-overlay) panel
-* separate SOUND/IMAGE headers so everything is visible
+* separate SOUND/IMAGE panels so everything is visible
-* fix border issue on bottom right (brightness contrast misalignment, aspect ratio issue?)
+* fix border issue on bottom right of image (brightness contrast misalignment, aspect ratio issue?)
-* choose/upload new default images
-* add other scales/voicings (hexatonic, some kind of lydian voicing...)
 * quantize rotation? or remove it?
 * fix width of image drop down (long image names pushed it over edge)
 * try vertical downsizing to number of scale steps (or averaging) so data from all rows is used?
-* very high freq seems too loud on nNotes>0, is this a bug?
+* choose/upload new default images
+* add other scales/voicings (hexatonic, some kind of lydian voicing...)

 ### Accessibility
 * revisit keyboard commands